 6. Address Duplicate Content

-Duplicate content can dilute the value of your content in the eyes of search engines.
+Duplicate content, or multiple pages with the same content, can dilute the value of your content in the eyes of search engines.
 Use canonical tags to specify which version of a page search engines should consider as the “primary” one.

 7. Fix 404 Errors and Redirect Chains

-- 404 Errors: These are dead ends for search engines and users.
-Identify them and redirect them to relevant pages or remove links leading to them.
+• 404 Errors: These are dead ends for search engines and users.
+Identify each broken page and redirect it to another relevant page or remove links leading to it.

 8. XML Sitemap Optimization

 Keep your XML sitemap updated, ensuring it lists all vital pages of your site.
-Regularly submit the sitemap to search engines via tools like Google Search Console to keep them informed of site changes.
+Regularly submit the sitemap to search engines via tools like Google Search Console to help with search engine indexing.

 9. International SEO for Multilingual Sites